Dancing Poetry

 Artists Embassy International, a non-profit 501c3 arts organization, was established in 1951 by Althya Youngman after being inspired by her visit with Gandhi in India to promote peaceful, creative exchanges.
 Our mission statement is to promote understanding and good will through the universal language of the arts.
 AEI sponsors the Dancing Poetry Festival and many other projects and events throughout the year.

-Thank you for your dance proposal.
+Thank you for your dance proposal and poetry entries.

 We love meeting people who are excited about the field of dance and poetry.